linode/apl-docs/docs/faq.md

 <details>
   <summary>Is Otomi some lightweight version of Rancher or OpenShift</summary>

-We understand that solutions like Rancher and OpenShift all propagate that their solutions ship with integrated tools, but we take the term integrated a little different.
-Within Otomi, integrated means that the application is pre-configured with Otomi base configuration values, the application has been adjusted to comply with all Otomi security policies, and all applications have been made user-aware and multi-tenant.
+We understand that solutions like Rancher and OpenShift all propagate that their solutions ship with integrated tools, but we take the term integrated a little more serious.
+Within Otomi, integrated means that the application is pre-configured with Otomi base configuration values, the application has been adjusted to comply with all Otomi security policies, and all applications have been made user-aware (using OIDC) and multi-tenant.

 Otomi can NOT be used to provision and manage Kubernetes clusters.
-Otomi is a layer on top of Kubernetes that can be installed in one run and offers a complete suite of integrated and pre-configured applications combined with automation and developer self-service.
+Otomi is an application framework on top of Kubernetes that can be installed in one run and offers a complete suite of integrated and pre-configured applications combined with automation and developer self-service.

 </details>

 <details>
   <summary>Is Otomi some kind of Kubeapps</summary>

-We can imagine when looking at the list of all pre-configured and ready-to-use apps, you might get the impression that Otomi is some kind of apps catalog.
+We can imagine when looking at the list of all pre-configured and ready-to-use apps, you might get the impression that Otomi is some kind of apps catalog for Kubernetes.
 But the opposite is true.
-When you install Otomi, you will get all of these apps and they’re already configured for you.
+When you install Otomi, you will get all of these apps and they’re already configured for you and they work ou-of-the-box.
 You can then use the web UI or values repository to adjust the configuration of these apps based on your own requirements.

 </details>